MTB Positioning Chart

 A: Saddle Height

 Record saddle height and note method of measurement.
-A simple method is to place a straight edge on top of the saddle and record height from either bottom bracket center or the pedal spindle center to the lower edge of straight edge.
+A simple method is to place a straight edge on top of the saddle and record height from the bottom bracket center to the lower edge of straight edge.
 Measure along the seat tube.

 B: Saddle Height Over Bars

-Record bar-to-saddle height difference.
+Record handlebar-over-saddle height difference.
 A simple method is to measure perpendicularly from saddle to ground, and then bar to ground, and take the difference between these two measurements.
-Measure from top edge of grip, and from straight edge on top of saddle.
+Use a straight edge on top of the bars, and measure to lower edge of the straight edge.

 C: Saddle to Handlebar Reach